Skip to main content

 Manage capacity claims

+Create, update, and delete capacity claims through the API rather than the deployment configuration.
 Manage capacity claims through the CoreWeave Inference API.
-For per-operation request and response schemas, see the CapacityClaimService pages in the API reference.
+For request and response schemas, see the CapacityClaimService pages in the API reference.
 The parameters endpoint returns the available instance types per zone under zoneInstanceTypes.